“My supervisor was excellent, really helpful and patient, also I felt that the feedback I received was constructive and prompt.”

 A supervisor will be appointed for each student and will guide the student’s programme of study as a regular advisor for the entire year as well as advising on all aspects of the MPhil dissertation.
 The supervisor will have expertise in an area close to that defined as the dissertation field in the student’s application.

 The Supervisor is concerned with helping students to clarify their own ideas, not to impose his or her own interests on the student; thus it is important that students should be able to make their own interests known early on in the course.
 Students should not expect to be ‘spoon fed’ by their supervisors; the supervisor is not an all-purpose teacher but somebody who guides the student’s own independent efforts.
 Graduate students in Cambridge are expected to have the capacity, and enthusiasm, to organize their own research and to work largely on their own initiative.
-Frequency of meetings between students and their supervisors is a matter for mutual agreement, and varies according to the stage of the dissertation work and an individual’s particular needs.
+Frequency of meetings between students and their supervisors is a matter for mutual agreement, and varies according to the stage of the dissertation work, the requirements of each MPhil, and an individual’s particular needs.